Animal Kingdom: Let's Go Ape

-Animal Kingdom: Let's Go Ape (Pourquoi j'ai pas mangé mon père), also titled Evolution Man and Why I Did (Not) Eat My Father, is a 2015 computer-animated adventure comedy film directed by Jamel Debbouze in collaboration with producer Fred Fougea.
-The film is based on the 1960 novel The Evolution Man by Roy Lewis from an original screenplay by Fred Fougea and Jean-Luc Fromental.
+Animal Kingdom: Let's Go Ape (Pourquoi j'ai pas mangé mon père), also titled Evolution Man and Why I Did (Not) Eat My Father, is a 2015 animated adventure comedy film directed by Jamel Debbouze in collaboration with producer Fred Fougea.
+The film is a loose adaptation on the 1960 novel The Evolution Man by Roy Lewis from an original screenplay by Fred Fougea and Jean-Luc Fromental.

 An English dub of the film was made, but was cut 22 minutes shorter for its dark tones towards children.

+Synopsis

+Édouard is the eldest son of the King of the Simiens.
+But due to his puny appearance, he was rejected by his tribe at birth.
+He therefore grew up far from his family.
+With Ian, who becomes his friend, he discovers fire, hunting, modern habitat, love and even hope.
+Generous, he will go so far as to lead his people with brilliance and humor towards true humanity.